 Create Environment, Delivery Token, and Change Configuration

-In case you want to publish the imported content on another environment, for example, "development," you will first have to create that environment.
+If you want to publish the imported content on another environment, for example, "development," you will first have to create that environment.

 Then, create a delivery token for the “production” environment or the one you just created and make a note of this token.